When it comes to retirement investing, it’s not always what stocks you invest in that matter, but what accounts you use.

 Calvert Core Bond Fund Class A (CLDAX) is a lower-risk mutual fund that invests in several core bonds, including government, agency mortgage-backed, and corporate bonds.

-T. Rowe Price All-Cap Opportunity Fund (PRWAX) focuses on American industries expected to have significant growth potentials, such as technology, consumer cyclicals, and healthcare.
+T. Rowe Price All-Cap Opportunity Fund (PRWAX) focuses on American industries expected to have significant growth potentials, such as technology, consumer cyclical, and healthcare.
 It typically is of moderate risk with high returns.

 Goldman Sachs International Equity ESG Fund Class A (GSIFX) is a foreign, large blend fund with moderate risk.
-Shareholders can invest in companies outside of the United States.
+Shareholders can invest in companies outside of the United States

 When comparing a Roth IRA to a mutual fund, it’s important to remember that they play different roles in your retirement goals.
-A Roth IRA is an account that you can contribute to and use to invest in securities.
+A Roth IRA is an account that you contribute to and use to invest in securities.

-A mutual fund is an investment class you can make and hold inside your Roth IRA, traditional IRA, or even your SDIRA.
+A mutual fund is an investment class you can make and hold inside your Roth IRA, Traditional IRA, or even your SDIRA.

 If you’re considering investing in mutual funds, always take the time to research your options and ensure that the fund(s) you choose meets your short- or long-term investment goals and risk tolerance.